 - Staff fully inform patients of the consequences, benefits, and risks of treatment, after which patients have the right to decline telehealth services.

-- Staff bill telehealth visits to the patient’s insurance, if determined to be a covered benefit when completing the insurance verification process.
+- Our staff will bill telehealth visits to the patient’s insurance, if determined to be a covered benefit when completing the insurance verification process.

 - If not a covered benefit, or if the patient does not have insurance, the practice bills the patient directly for services rendered.